Joseph Summers (hymnwriter)

 Joseph Summers (1843–1916) was a musician and composer.

-He wrote a number of tunes for Christian hymns among which is Palmyra, a tune which is often associated with the hymn: Thou art the everlasting word.
+He wrote a number of tunes for Christian hymns, including "Palmyra", which is often associated with the hymn Thou art the everlasting word.

 There is an article here about one who appears to be a different Joseph Summers (1839-1917) whose biography is strangely similar to that of our Joseph Summers recorded at Praise.